jiaruili1993/pyRSM/README.md

 ## Citation

-If you use this software in your research, please cite:
+If you think this software helps your research, please cite:

 ```bibtex
 @software{pyrsm,